 3. Set Up a Travel Only Bank Account (Savings & Checking)

 This system works great for us!
-We build up money in this account and then when we are ready to take a trip, we know exactly how much we have to spend.
+We build up money in this travel bank account and then when we are ready to take a trip, we know exactly how much we have to spend!
+So in this way, having a separate travel bank account also helps us with our budgeting for a trip.
+And since all of our bills are already paid first out of our primary bank accounts, we don’t worry about spending the money!

 Travel can get expensive, and you may feel guilty about spending thousands on a vacation.
-Having the separate bank account helps you by designating this money for travel purposes.
+That’s why having a separate bank account for vacations helps you by designating this money for travel purposes.
 And since everything else is taken care of, you should feel never feel guilty about spending it; that’s what it’s there for!

-4. Prioritize Spending to Build Your Travel Account
+4. Prioritize Your Saving / Spending to Build Your Vacation Bank Account Balance

+While we can’t always control everything about our finances and everyone’s situation is different, the one area that each of us can focus in on and have an impact is HOW we choose to spend and save our money.
 This is the area where you have the most control.
-If you really want to see the world or take your family on a memorable vacation, then you need to make it a priority.
+If you really want to see the world or take your family on a memorable vacation, then you need to make it a priority in your budget.

 Since everyone’s financial situation is different, choices need to be made.
 This is where having that “variable expense” category in your budget can help.
 These are things you can try to cut back on, things like shopping or dining out.